MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/linkedin.md

 * Web Development
 * MVC

 Delete non-web- or tech-related skills.
-You don't want to be a jack-of-all trades.
+You don't want to be a jack of all trades.

 ## Make friends